We all know our own dogs. Some have thick fur, some thin, some love wild weather, some hate the rain, and some even love wild camping with us.

 But if you want the dog covered, you simply have to unroll the tall sides and lay them/wrap them over your snoozing canine.
 Of course, if your dog sometimes prefers to sleep on its side, the bag can also be turned on its side – more like a human sleeping bag – and be used that way.
 In fact to be honest, it doesn’t really matter how you wrap them up, as long as they’re happy!

 The medium sized bag that I’ve made most of (shown in these photos), has a base with a diameter of 27″ and seems to suit most average sized dogs.
-It weighs approximately 750g to 800g – being all handmade they can differ slightly – and easily packs into the supplied compression sack.
+It weighs approximately 850g to 900g – being all handmade they can differ slightly – and easily packs into the supplied compression sack.

 The donor bags that I use to make these standard weight Woof Bags have a HUMAN lower temperature limit of -2C.

 I’ve recently experimented with some lighter weight Woof Bags too, and have made some 27″ ones for Islay and Pebbles.
 These weigh about 400g each – about half the weight of the standard bags.
-I personally see these as a two to three season version.
+I personally see these as a three season version for most dogs.
 Since they are lighter, they’re obviously not as bulky or quite as warm, although the filling is different to that in the standard bag, and should give a slightly better warmth to weight ratio.
-However, If you were to try using these in colder weather, I think you would definitely need a foam mat under for extra insulation, and even then I don’t think they’d be warm enough for our two in extreme cold.
+However, If you were to try using these in colder weather (they might well suit some heavy coated dogs in the winter), I would definitely suggest a foam mat under for extra insulation.
+I don’t think they’d be warm enough for our two in extreme cold, but then our two don’t have particularly thick fur – especially the Boxer.

 The donor bags I use for making these lighter weight Woof Bags have a HUMAN lower temperature limit of 2C.

-They still work fine though and will definitely fill a niche for Pebbles and Islay in warmer weather.
+They work in the same way as the standard bag though and will definitely fill a niche for Pebbles and Islay from spring to autumn.
 They don’t need wrapping up so much then, but they’re so used to their beds now, the first thing they look for as soon as we’ve pitched, is their own bag for a snooze.

 Of course, you don’t have to be a wild camper to have a use for a Woof Bag, car camping dogs using campsites might also appreciate one, as might caravanning and motorhoming dogs.